dortania/GPU-Buyers-Guide/README.md

 **What GPUs are supported with macOS 10.15 Catalina?**

 Well you've come to the right place, I'll give a quick rundown on the situation and go into more detail on exact GPUs we recommend.
-For those interested, you can find my old Mojave GPU Buyer's Guide [here](https://www.reddit.com/r/hackintosh/comments/b91vf5/mojave_gpu_buyers_guide/)
+While this is named the Catalina GPU Buyers guide, this has info for High Sierra, Mojave and Catalina.
+And for those interested, you can find my old Mojave GPU Buyer's Guide [here](https://www.reddit.com/r/hackintosh/comments/b91vf5/mojave_gpu_buyers_guide/)

 # A quick refresher with Nvidia and WebDrivers